 The Downside of Sex Tourism in Pattaya

 Unfortunately, safety is not always the top priority — or a consideration at all — for Pattaya’s countless sex tourists.
-Along the beach road, “Boy Street,” “Girl Street” and “Ladyboy Street” alike, police officers must closely monitor the transactions that occur to limit foul play — and outright violence against sex workers in Thailand, which has also been known to occur.
+Along Beach Road Pattaya, “Boy Street,” “Girl Street” and “Ladyboy Street” alike, police officers must closely monitor the transactions that occur to limit foul play — and outright violence against sex workers in Thailand, which has also been known to occur.

 On the upside, it’s still easy to observe Pattaya’s notorious illicit trade without participating it.
-An evening walk up and then down the aforementioned pedestrian street is a veritable visual feast — the costumes, advertising techniques and salient solicitations (from buyers and bidders alike) alone are enough to keep you as stimulated as a Bangkok night market or Chiang Mai temple tour.
+An evening walk up and then down the aforementioned pedestrian street is a veritable visual feast — the costumes, advertising techniques and salient solicitations (from buyers and bidders alike) alone are enough to keep you as stimulated as a Bangkok night market or Chiang Mai temple tour—there are things to do in Pattaya that don’t involve immorality.

 Indeed, at the end of the day, Thailand’s sex tourism industry is as necessary as it is evil, as unavoidable as it is overreaching.
 Whether you personally like it or not, it is a visible, vital component of contemporary Thailand’s international brand — and it is likely here to stay, as long as lovesick foreign men and cash-hungry young Thais have anything to say about it.